EOSDIS: History

 From early 1980 through 1986, NASA supported pilot data system studies to assess the feasibility and development of publicly accessible electronic data systems.
 Part of the congressional approval of the EOS mission in 1990 included the NASA Earth Science Enterprise, which supported the development of a long-term data and information system (EOSDIS).
-This system would be accessible to both the science research community and the broader public, built on a distributed open architecture.
+This system would be accessible to the science research community and the broader public, built on a distributed open architecture.
 With these functional requirements for space operations control and product generation for EOS, the EOSDIS would also be responsible for the data archival, management, and distribution of all NASA Earth science mission instrument data during the mission life.

 Methods of Search

 Distributed Active Archive Centers

-EOSDIS Distributed Active Archive Centers are custodians of EOS data, provide long-term storage and preservation of the data, and ensure that data can be easily accessed by users.
-Each center is distinguished from one another by their specific Earth system science discipline.
+EOSDIS Distributed Active Archive Centers are custodians of EOS data, provide long-term storage and preservation, and ensure that users can easily access data.
+Their specific Earth system science discipline distinguishes each center.
 In addition to the search-and-order capabilities provided by the Global Change Master Directory (GCMD) and the Common Metadata Repository (or CMR, which has replaced the former EOS Clearinghouse, or ECHO), the Distributed Active Archive Centers have individual online systems that allow them to provide unique services for users of a particular type of data.
 The center-specific systems emphasize data products, services, and data-handling tools unique to the DAAC.